ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

-\paragraph{\textbf{\emph{Perceived Usefulness.}}} In the post survey, we also ask users to rate their perception of system usefulness in terms of assisting their abstract writing.
+\paragraph{\textbf{\emph{Perceived Usefulness.}}} In the post-survey, we also ask users to rate their perception of system usefulness in terms of assisting their abstract writing.
 We particularly measured the users' perceived usefulness on ``Overall Writing'', ``Writing Structure'' improvement, and ``Writing Quality'' improvement.
 We design these three metrics to be consistent with the feedback from the AI writing models.
-Shown in Table~\ref{tab:writing_eval} (B), we can see participants perceived \system to be 1 (out of 5) point higher than \baseline in terms of usefulness on all writing aspects.
-In the end of the survey, we further ask which AI explanations or system functions they perceived to be most useful, we elaborate this finding in Sec~\ref{sec:use-pattern} below.
+Shown in Table~\ref{tab:writing_eval} (B), we can see participants perceived \system to be 1 (out of 5) point higher than \baseline in terms of use on all writing aspects.
+At the end of the survey, we further ask which AI explanations or system functions they perceived to be most useful, we elaborate on this finding in Sec~\ref{sec:use-pattern} below.